hkverma/litendb/README.md

 #### TODO

+  Use property instead of get_* functions in python
+  Enhance make_dtensor to replace only dimensional columns and replace fact table completely Clean and rerun all the other demo python codes

   Explore Splunk addition

   Reading logs from multiple database systems and doing performance analysis (say between Oracle and SQL-Server)